In Studying Sick Fish, Scientists Trace History Of Fevers

 Each year, fish farms produce a massive amount of carp — so much that if you put all that fish on one side of a scale, and all the people living in the U.S. on the other side, they'd pretty much balance each other out by weight.

-But for the last couple decades, carp have been plagued by a type of herpes virus, known as Koi herpesvirus.
+But for the past couple of decades, carp have been plagued by a type of herpes virus, known as Koi herpesvirus.

 Now, as researchers report this week in the journal Cell Host & Microbe, there's a simple way to prevent fish from dying of the virus.
 And during their investigation, the researchers also found something intriguing about how fish — and humans — fight infection.